 We invite you to join our scholarship program to help overcome poverty in Kenya.

 - require financial support to attend high school because …

 - their families have very limited income

-- Kenyan high schools are not publicly funded
+- Kenyan high schools charge school fees

 - live in one of two areas in Kenya

 - Cherangany – a rural area in western Kenya

 - Ngong – a suburb of Nairobi